-Richard A. Martin, a partner in Orrick’s New York office, is a member of the Securities Litigation and Regulatory Enforcement Group.
+Richard A. Martin, a partner in Orrick’s New York office, is a member of the Securities Litigation, Investigations and Enforcement Group.
 His practice focuses on accountants’ liability, securities and commercial litigation, as well as arbitration and international and domestic white-collar criminal law.

 Mr. Martin has been involved in litigation in the state and federal courts of the United States, Europe and Asia for more than 30 years.
 From June 1987 to July 1990, Mr. Martin served as Special Representative of the Attorney General, located at the United States Embassy in Rome, Italy.
 There, he represented the Department of Justice in Europe and handled extradition and mutual assistance matters.
 In August 1990, Mr. Martin’s contributions were recognized when he was named “Commendatore al Merito della Repubblica Italiana,” the Italian Legion of Honor.